ddttom/edgeservices/blocks/dynamic/dynamic.md

 if no section metadata the code looks for page metadata maxReturn if not found it then looks for "$system:maxreturn$" and finally it uses 8 if they do not exist.

+You can pull in the headline, description, 'service' tag, 'resource' tag and url path from the query-index to the card.
+This will display relevant information about the article and allow a link to the page from the card.

 Here's a detailed breakdown: